electrickiwi-nz/api-samples/node/README.md

 ## Installation

-To get started, install dependencies first using npm
+To get started, install the dependencies first using npm

 ```
 npm install